Link Search Menu Expand Document

 • V4L2-M2M on Raspberry Pi and embedded.

-If one builds score from source with a custom FFMPEG version, it is also possible to have CUDA and QuickSync support.
+If one builds score from source with a custom FFMPEG version, or through a Linux distribution, it is also possible to have CUDA and QuickSync support.

 Hardware rendering